 NIHR Bioinformatics and Cardiovascular Bio-repository

 Good computational biology is built on strong partnerships - this is the philosophy of our team.
-Our team is founded on core funding from the NIHR cardiovascular Biomedical Research Unit.
+Our team was founded on core funding from the NIHR Cardiovascular Biomedical Research Unit.
 The NIHR CVBRU is a truly multidisciplinary partnership bringing together advances in genetics, imaging and clinical pharmacology to improve cardiovascular medicine.
 We are building clinical databases to support these efforts, towards the ultimate goal of creating a Cardiovascular Bio-repository allowing rapid recruitment and analysis of clinical trial cohorts by genotype or phenotype.

 Towards genomic medicine

 Much progress has already been made in understanding the genetic basis of disease, Genome-wide association studies (GWAS) have identified common variants, while exome and whole genome re-sequencing studies are identifying rarer variants.
 A heterogeneous picture of common diseases is emerging, which argues for a highly integrative approach to help to apply these findings in the clinic.
 Firstly the overwhelming volume of data needs in-depth functional analysis to pinpoint putative functional variants with a rationale for involvement in disease.
 We are using GeneGO Metacore pathway analysis to highlight common mechanisms among these disease variants, and more importantly, identify targets that could be the focus of drug discovery or drug repositioning.
 Overall as a clearer picture of disease pathology emerges we aim to stratify patients onto more effective therapies that reflect disease and medicine response heterogeneity.

 Defining New Therapeutic Opportunities and Stratified Medicine